Supplements for Anxiety: What Actually Works (and What's Just Hype)

 Best Supplements for Anxiety: The Bottom Line

-The supplement market is full of noise.
-But buried in that noise are a handful of supplements for anxiety with real, peer-reviewed evidence behind them.
-L-theanine, magnesium, ashwagandha, omega-3s, passionflower, and vitamin D all have clinical data supporting their use for anxiety-related symptoms, each through a different mechanism.
+The supplement market is full of noise, but a small group of supplements for anxiety does have legitimate, peer-reviewed support behind it.
+L-theanine, magnesium, ashwagandha, omega-3s, passionflower, and vitamin D each have some degree of clinical evidence for anxiety-related symptoms, although they do not work through the same mechanism and they do not fit the same person equally well.

-The smartest approach to choosing supplements for anxiety is targeted.
-Identify what type of anxiety you're dealing with, address any nutritional deficiencies first, and then layer in specific compounds based on your needs.
-The best supplements for stress and anxiety are the ones matched to your biology, not the ones with the flashiest label.
+The smartest way to approach supplements for anxiety is to be targeted.
+First, identify the type of anxiety you are dealing with.
+Second, correct any obvious nutritional gaps or deficiencies.
+Then, if needed, layer in compounds that actually match your symptoms.
+The best supplements for stress and anxiety are rarely the ones with the flashiest packaging.
+They are the ones that make biological sense for the person taking them.

-If what you're after is calm focus, the kind where stress drops but your mind stays sharp, L-theanine is the standout among all anxiety supplements.
-It's the reason Roon built its formula around it, pairing L-theanine with caffeine, theacrine, and methylliberine in a sublingual pouch designed for sustained cognitive performance without the jitters or the crash.
+If what you are really after is calm focus --- the kind where stress comes down but mental sharpness stays intact --- L-theanine remains one of the strongest options in this category.
+That is the logic behind Roon's formula: pairing L-theanine with caffeine, theacrine, and methylliberine in a sublingual pouch designed to support sustained cognitive performance without the jitters or crash.
 Calm focus, not drowsy calm.

 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Consult a healthcare provider before starting any supplement regimen, especially if you are taking prescription medications.